 WATERFORD–BLARNEY–KINSALE

-Irish Storytelling WATERFORD Take a city walk with a Local Guide.
-BLARNEY Visit the village and Blarney Castle known for its magical Kissing Stone.
+Irish Storytelling Start the day by joining your Local Guide for a walk through Ireland’s oldest city.
+Enjoy two cathedrals, four national monuments, and eleven centuries of rogues and rascals along the Viking Triangle.
+Hear their stories delivered in the witty, entertaining style of a master storyteller.
+Later, visit Blarney Castle, renowned for its magical Kissing Stone, before heading to the historic port and fishing town of Kinsale.
 (B,D) 105 mi / 171 km TOUR HIGHLIGHT LEGENDS & LORE Cut the blarney and hear the history of how telling tales is forever linked to the 15th-century castle and the village below in Blarney.
 One of the last estate villages that remain standing in Ireland, the village was built by an 18th-century landlord to house the castle workers there.
 It’s true!

 Day 10